5–2 defense: 5–2 Oklahoma

 The second significant version of the 5–2 defense is the 5–2 defense that Bud Wilkinson developed while he was a head coach at Oklahoma.
-The latter defense, also called the 5–2 Oklahoma, is supposed to have arisen from Bud's exposure to Earle Neale's 5–2 defense in a College All-Star game after the Philadelphia Eagles' first championship.
+The latter defense, also called the 5–2 Oklahoma, is supposed to have arisen from Bud's exposure to Earle Neale's 5–2 defense in the 1948 College All-Star game after the Philadelphia Eagles' first championship.
 Bud took the defense back with him to Oklahoma and adapted lineman and linebacker positions to better handle the college offenses of the time.
 In particular, the split between the middle guard, or nose tackle, and the other defensive tackles grew wider in the Oklahoma, and the linebackers were positioned a couple yards behind the line, and facing the opponent's offensive guards.

 Another account of the origin comes from Pop Ivy, an assistant coach at the time.
 He says the Sooners were previously playing the 5–2 Eagle defense.
 Bud Wilkinson felt the linebackers were too far removed from the center of the action to effectively read keys.
 By moving the linebackers towards the center, and the defensive tackles on the outside shoulder of the offensive tackles, they could then key on the offensive guards.
 This account dates the first use of the Oklahoma to 1949.

 Bud Wilkinson himself has said the defense evolved from the 7–2–2 defense that was still in use in college football in the 1930s.
 The ends of the 7–2 fell off and assumed more of a linebacker technique.

 The 5–2 Oklahoma, with defensive ends given the ability to drop back into pass coverage, is indistinguishable from the 3–4 defense.
 It should not come as a surprise then that coaches from Oklahoma (Chuck Fairbanks with the New England Patriots) and Oklahoma State (Bum Phillips with the Houston Oilers) were among the first to introduce the 3–4 into the NFL as a base defense.

 The 5–2 (or 5–4, or 3–4, or Okie, or 50 defense) is a popular defense at all levels of coaching, in part because it has simple reads, is easy to coach, and allows coaches to concentrate on technique.
 By the 1990s, however, coaches were having issues with the demands of finding players who could handle the nose guard and defensive tackle positions of this defense.
 These require "two gap" players of exceptional size and power.
 Further, the "read then react" nature of the defense made it doubly difficult for teams of smaller size.
 As a consequence, teams began switching back to more modern four man line defenses, of the kind pioneered by the Miami Hurricanes of college football and the Jimmy Johnson-led Dallas Cowboys.